 Articles which will keep customers informed of any updates and changes to the system that they need to be aware of.

-You can read more about the project, and how this affects our systems and reports.
+You can read more about the improvements and the changes that we’ll be making, and how this affects our systems and reports.

 Diabetes Dashboard update